 If you’ve been pulled over, your heart is likely racing a million miles a minute, causing you to feel anxious and nervous.
 When the cop touches the back of your car, it probably sends even more alarm through your body.
-But why do police touch the taillight or back of your car when they pull you over?

 1. Secure Trunk